-My knowledge and appreciation of Australia's rich Aboriginal cultures have grown considerably.
+My knowledge and appreciation of Australia's rich Aboriginal cultures grew considerably.
 In this role I developed and implemented quality teaching and learning programs in all Key Learning Areas to enable all students to access the curriculum and develop the skills they needed to progress as successful, confident individuals.
 Many of these programs (including Aboriginal education initiatives) are still used as exemplars in Sydney schools.

-I am fortunate to have as mentors well known artists such as Freda Surgenor, Paul Margocsy and Joe Cartwright who have encouraged and supported my growth as an artist.
-The works of Paul Margocsy, Robert Bateman and Nada O’Loughlan have also greatly inspired me.
-Recently I have become an ardent fan of the works of Albrecht Dürer.
+I am fortunate to have as mentors internationally known artist Paul Margocsy, who has encouraged and supported my growth as an artist.
+The works of Paul Margocsy, James Hough and Robert Bateman have also greatly inspired my work.
+I am an ardent fan of the works of Albrecht Dürer.